Dealing with skin that’s dry, red, scaly, or just all-around irritated? Chances are your moisture barrier is in need of some good old-fashioned TLC.

-The skin’s moisture barrier, aka lipid barrier, is responsible for locking in moisture and keeping your skin hydrated and healthy.
-But when it’s damaged or compromised (as in: your skin can’t hold on to moisture), it can cause serious hydration issues.
+When it’s damaged or compromised (as in, your skin can’t hold on to moisture), it can cause serious skin hydration issues.

-Luckily, moisture barrier damage isn’t permanent — and with the right changes to your lifestyle, you can reverse the damage and restore proper hydration to your skin.
+Luckily, moisture barrier damage isn’t permanent.
+With the right changes to your lifestyle, you can reverse the damage and restore proper hydration to your skin.

 But the best part?
 You can do it quickly.

-While making any long-term changes to your skin takes time, you can start to repair your moisture barrier — and notice a serious boost in hydration to the skin — in just a few days (in fact, you can change hydration levels in the skin in just 24 hours).
+While making any long-term changes to your skin takes time, you can start to repair your moisture barrier and notice a serious boost in hydration to the skin in just a few days.
+In fact, you can

 Ready to score a noticeably different complexion by week’s end?
-Follow this 3-day fix to begin to repair your moisture barrier and get the healthy, hydrated skin you deserve.
+Follow this 3-day fix to begin repairing your moisture barrier and get the healthy, hydrated skin you deserve.

 When to wake up

-Waking up early can be a good thing, but if you want to jumpstart healing the skin’s moisture barrier, it’s essential you catch up on sleep.
+Waking up early can be a good thing.
+But if you want to jumpstart healing the skin’s moisture barrier, it’s essential you catch up on sleep, aka 8 to 9 hours of quality shut-eye.

 Aim to get at least 8 to 9 hours of sleep to encourage the skin’s healing process.